Capital Gains Tax on Inherited Property California 2026 — Justin Borges

 Tax Disclaimer: This article provides general information only.
 Consult with a qualified CPA or tax attorney for advice specific to your situation.

-Questions About Inherited Property Taxes?
+Questions About Your Inherited Property?

 The Borges Real Estate Team works closely with CPAs and tax attorneys to help families understand the full financial picture.